Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Click on the Enter Name to select bar, type in your Windows Username, select the Check Name button, and then click OK.

 - Your username will appear next to the Owner.
-Check the box next to Replace owner sub-containers and object, then click OK to apply changes.
+Check the box next to Replace owner sub-containers and object, then click OK to apply the changes.

 Using the above-stated steps will require the use of a Microsoft account to be able to change the folder ownership.